SineYlo/starter-template-gulp/README.md

 ## <a name="fav"></a> ☄️ Using favicons

-In my template, the connection of absolutely all possible favicons is configured, and even for the future this is done so that the template is relevant for a long time
+In my template, the connection of absolutely all possible favicons is configured, and even for the future this is done so that the template is relevant for a long time.

 > I want to say right away if you don't need favicons at all then delete the lines from index.htm from 24 to 39.
-Also remove lines 7 to 67 from main.webmanifest
+Also remove lines 7 to 67 from main.webmanifest.

 ### Now what sizes of favicons will we need:
 ```